newrelic/node-newrelic/README.md

   `error`, `warn`, `info`, `debug`, or `trace`. `debug` and `trace` are pretty chatty; unless you're helping New Relic figure out irregularities with the agent, you're probably best off using `info` or higher.

+For completeness, here's the rest of the list:

+* `NEW_RELIC_ENABLED`: Whether or not the agent should run.
+Good for temporarily disabling the agent while debugging other issues with your code.
 * `NEW_RELIC_ERROR_COLLECTOR_ENABLED`: Whether or not to trace errors within your application.
 Values are `true` or `false`.
 * `NEW_RELIC_ERROR_COLLECTOR_IGNORE_ERROR_CODES`: Comma-delimited list of HTTP